bruno-portfolio/bruno-portfolio/README.md

 Bridging Agronomic Science and Data Technology.
 With a background from UFV and 3 years of experience in process optimization at IBM, I build practical, production-minded solutions for the AgTech ecosystem.

 I focus on engineering rigor and delivery, clear problem framing, reproducible pipelines, automated tests when applicable, and documentation that makes tools easy to run, evaluate, and maintain.
-I also use modern tooling (including LLMs when useful) to accelerate research and prototyping—without compromising correctness or maintainability.
+I also use modern tooling to accelerate research and prototyping without compromising correctness or maintainability.

 ---